meehal0203/Climate_change_disasters/README.md

 ![image](https://github.com/user-attachments/assets/dade8621-4a2f-4128-ba66-3b494c943ea0)

-### In this world of ever-increasing global temperatures and what seems like a natural disaster somewhere in the world every other day, I wanted to conduct a deeper dive into these and see if they are in anyay correlated - do rising temperatures equate to more natural disaster????
+### In this world of ever-increasing global temperatures and what seems like a natural disaster somewhere in the world every other day, I wanted to conduct a deeper dive into these and see if they are in any way correlated - do rising temperatures equate to more natural disaster????
 ## Let's find out!
 This analysis explores the relationship between climate change, as indicated by global temperature rise, and natural disasters.
 I will be using Python, specifically Pandas for my analysis which can be found in the file - **temperature_disaster.ipynb**